 Director: Kathleen Boesze-Battaglia, PhD battagli@upenn.edu

 The Honor Clinical program provides senior dental students experience in treatment of multidisciplinary coordinated complex restorative cases.
-Emphasis on occlusion, treatment planing and current restorative concepts.
+Emphasis on occlusion, treatment planning and current restorative concepts.
 This program also can enlighten students in deciding their future professional path in general dentistry or different specialties.

 The Honors Program in clinical research is open to talented incoming, second, third, and fourth year students who have an interest in human subjects research (clinical and translational) and wish to gain hands-on experience over a one-year period.
 Selected students will receive an introduction to clinical research rules and regulations, Good Clinical Practice (GCP), study development, and clinical research operations.
 Students will gain experience in a variety of research settings which may include retrospective projects, observational studies, and clinical trials from different sponsor types.
 The actual projects available to students will depend on the current portfolio of the Clinical and Translational Research Center.
 Students will complete a small research project and will be required to present during the annual PDM Research Day.